1234 19th Street Northwest Suite 604 Washington, DC 20036

 What Dental Crowns Can Treat

 Dental crowns are extremely valuable because they can treat various cosmetic and restorative dental conditions.
+With tooth crowns, we can:

-Correcting Cosmetic Flaws
+Correct Cosmetic Flaws

 When patients come to us with a misshapen or deformed tooth, it’s usually because they aren’t happy with how it looks.
 However, they can have other impacts.
 Each tooth has a specific job for chewing your food and working with your tongue to form sounds.
 Deformed teeth can hinder these things.
 A dental crown restores the correct shape of the tooth so that it can perform these duties the way it should.

-Assisting Natural Teeth
+Assist Natural Teeth

 One of the most common things we use dental crowns for is stabilizing a tooth after a root canal procedure.
 When we perform a root canal, we remove infected dental pulp and soft tissue from inside your tooth, refilling it with a biocompatible resin.
 Sometimes, the tooth doesn’t return to full function.
 A dental crown ensures you can use it normally while it further seals off the tooth from further infection.